Farm and ranch families

 Jeanie and Terry run a cow-calf and a specialized wagyu operation in Birney, Montana.

-Karlene Hunter her business partner Mark Tilsen created Native American Natural Foods and the Tanka Bar to help her community prosper.
+Karlene Hunter and her business partner Mark Tilsen created Native American Natural Foods and the Tanka Bar to help her community prosper.

 The Shaw family farms and ranches in Sheridan, Wyoming.